open-mmlab/mmpose/docs/zh_cn/dataset_zoo/2d_face_keypoint.md

             ...
 ```

-We also supply a script which can convert the raw WFLW dataset to COCO style.
-The data processed by the script is not completely consistent with the data downloaded from the URL, but it does not affect training and testing.
+We also supply a script which can convert the raw WFLW annotations to COCO style.
+The script's output is not completely consistent with the annotations downloaded from the URL, but it does not affect training and testing.

 ## AFLW Dataset